AOEpeople/MageTestStand/README.md

 - use the following script as a shell build step `curl -sSL https://raw.githubusercontent.com/AOEpeople/MageTestStand/master/setup.sh | bash`

 ## Unittest your Module directly from bash/zsh/shell
-- set up your environment
+- Set up your environment
 ```bash
 export WORKSPACE=/full/path/to/your/module
 export MAGENTO_VERSION=magento-ce-1.9.0.1